-Assurance System Development Controls Level Test level Not stipulated Level 1 Not stipulated Level 2 (1) The software used by CAs shall be developed with good Level 3 software engineering development methods such as the Level 4 Capability Maturity Model (CMM).
-(2) Must prevent installation of malicious software in CA equipment.
+Assurance Level System Development Controls Level 1 Not stipulated softwar Capabi Must p equipm The software used by CAs shall be developed with good software engineering development methods such as the Capability Maturity Model (CMM).
+Must prevent installation of malicious software in CA equipment.
 Only components authorized by security policy may be used for CA operations.
-(3) For RA hardware and software, check for malicious code at initial use and perform routine scanning regularly.
-(4) System development environment and test environment shall be separated from the on-line environment.
-(5) System development departments shall exercise the due care of a good administrator such as the signing of certificates of security compliance to ensure that there are no back doors or malicious programs, provision of program or hardware handover lists, test reports and administration manuals, version control and certificate management centers.
+Level 2 Level 3 For RA hardware and software, check for malicious code at initial use and perform routine scanning regularly.
+Level 4 System development environment and test environment shall be separated from the on-line environment.
+System development departments shall exercise the due care of a good administrator such as the signing of certificates of security compliance to ensure that there are no back doors or malicious programs, provision of program or hardware handover lists, test reports and administration manuals, version control and certificate management centers.